Military Pay

 In order to be eligible for the income exemption under the MSRRA in Idaho, the following conditions must be met by the military spouse/employee:

-- You’re married to a servicemember who’s serving in Idaho and the servicemember registered their home of record in another state, and
+- The spouse is married to a servicemember who is serving in Idaho and the servicemember registered their home of record in another state, and

-- You’ve moved to Idaho with the servicemember and have the same domicile (permanent residence) as the servicemember’s home of record
+- The spouse moved to Idaho with the servicemember and have the same domicile (permanent residence) as the servicemember’s home of record

 If the military spouse meets the eligibility requirements, they can avoid Idaho state tax from being withheld from their pay by providing their employer with Form ID-MS1 Employee’s Idaho Military Spouse Withholding Exemption Certificate.